State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 Sanctus Eucherius Lugdonensis, De Laude Eremi

-When Moses took his flock into the interior of the desert there he saw from afar in fire that did not consume the splendor of God; and not only did he see, he even heard speech.
+When Moses had taken his flock into the interior of the desert, then from afar he saw the splendor of God in harmless fire, and not only did he see, but he even heard speech.
 Clearly then the Lord when he would remind us to rid our feet of our chains, tells us of the sacred land of the desert, saying, 'The place in which you stand is holy earth.'
-With manifest judgement, then, he announces the value of this hidden glory.
-It is confirmed by God to be a place of sanctity, by which sacred testimony, I think, He also secretly announces that coming to the desert one may cast off the cares of life for one's original obligations, advancing free of one's prior chains lest one pollute the place.
-There Moses was first admitted to familiarity with Divine converse; there he received the words and in his turn he answered, speaking and doing and questioning and learning, and in mutual communion and common commerce discoursing with The Lord of Heaven.
-There he took up the staff powerful for the working of signs and having gone into the desert a pastor of sheep, he came out a shepherd of people.
+1 With manifest judgement, then, He announces the value of this hidden glory.
+It is confirmed by God to be a place of sanctity, by which sacred testimony, I think, He also secretly announces that coming to the desert one should rid oneself of the old obligations of the cares of life, and advance free of one's prior chains lest one pollute the place.
+There Moses was first admitted to familiarity with Divine converse, there he received the words and in his turn he answered, speaking and doing and questioning and learning, and in mutual communion and common commerce speaking with The Lord of Heaven.
+There he took up the staff that was powerful for the working of signs, and having gone into the desert a pastor of sheep, he came out a shepherd of people.

 Saint Eucherius of Lyon, In Praise of the Desert